Frequently Asked Questions

 323 High Street

-Subject to the agreement of Full Council, the Submission Version of the Local Plan will be published for representations for a period of 6-weeks from noon on Monday 18 December 2017 to 5pm on Monday 29 January 2018.
+The 6-week Local Plan representation period runs from noon on Monday 18 December 2017 to 5pm on Monday 29 January 2018.
 Responses which are submitted after 5pm on 29 January will not be considered.

 Where can I find out more about the Local Plan?